pirxpilot/stylus/docs/middleware.md

                   when undefined defaults to `src`.
       `compile`   Custom compile function, accepting the arguments `(str, path)`.
-      `compress`  Whether the output .css files should be compressed `firebug`   Emits debug infos in the generated css that can be used by the FireStylus Firebug plugin `linenos`   Emits comments in the generated css indicating
+      `firebug`   Emits debug infos in the generated css that can be used by the FireStylus Firebug plugin `linenos`   Emits comments in the generated css indicating